 8. Payment Posting:

-• Posting payments received from insurance companies to patient accounts.
+- Applying payments received from insurance companies to patient accounts.

 9. Patient Billing:

-• Sending statements and managing patient payments.
+- Statements and patient payments.

 10. Follow-Up and Collections: